-468. Former registration offices, registers, and Registrars continued
+469. Former registration offices, registers, and Registrars continued

-- (a) The offices existing at the commencement of this Law for registration of companies shall be continued as if they had been established under this Law. - (b) Registers of companies kept in any such existing offices shall respectively be deemed part of the registers of companies to be kept under this Law. - (c) The existing Registrar, and officers in those offices shall, hold the offices held by them, but subject to any regulations of the Union Minister with regard to the execution of their duties.
+- (a) The offices existing at the commencement of this Law for registration of companies shall be continued as if they had been established under this Law. - (b) Registers of companies kept in any such existing offices shall respectively be deemed part of the registers of companies to be kept under this Law. - (c) The existing Registrar, and officers in those offices shall, hold the offices held by them, but subject to any regulations of the Ministry with regard to the execution of their duties.

-469. Existing registered companies to be registered
+470. Existing registered companies to be registered

-- (a) Subject to section 421(d), if a company or other entity was registered under the previous law and that registration was still in force immediately before the commencement of this Law, the registration of the company or other entity has effect (and may be dealt with) after the commencement as if it were a registration of the company or other entity of the corresponding type under Part II of this Law. - (b) A company to which sub-section (a) applies will have until the end of the transition period to appoint a director who is ordinarily resident in the Union. - (c) An overseas corporation to which sub-section 471 applies will have until the end of the transition period to appoint an authorised officer.
+Subject to section 421(d), if a company or other entity was registered under the previous law and that registration was still in force immediately before the commencement of this Law, the registration of the company or other entity has effect (and may be dealt with) after the commencement as if it were a registration of the company or other entity of the corresponding type under Part II of this Law.

-470. Applications in process
+471. Applications in process